patrickdwyer33/Tracking_3d/README.md

 ### projector.py

 This file is notable even when considered independently of this project.
-It consists primarily of a torch.autograd.Function class called ProjectFunction.
-By far most of the time spent on this project consisted of determining how to correctly incorporate 3d->2d point projection into PyTorch.
+It consists primarily of a `torch.autograd.Function` class called `ProjectFunction`.
+Much of the time spent on this project consisted of determining how to correctly incorporate 3d->2d point projection into PyTorch.
 Ultimately, after much trial and error, I decided to piggy back off the functionality provided by OpenCV's `ProjectPoints()` function.
 To do this, I wrapped their function within the ProjectFunction class's forward pass, and implemented its associated [vector-Jacobian product](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html) in the backward pass.

 This allows any model I implement in PyTorch that projects to compute the necessary partial derivatives through this projection.
 Wonderfully, OpenCV provides jacobian information with respect to the inputted camera parameters.
 Not wonderfully, it does not provide similar information for the input parameters.
 So, instead of analytically calculating these derivatives, I estimated them numerically.
 This seemed very reasonable to me as minute changes in an inputted 3d point should not result in drastic changes in the resulting projected 2d point.